How to write a business plan

 7. How and where your business will operate

-Describe the location of your premises and the benefits it offers in terms of cost, transport, distribution etc.
+Where will you run your business from?
+Do you need a physical operating base?
+If so, describe the location of your premises and the benefits it offers in terms of cost, transportation, distribution etc.